Understanding Task Representations in Neural Networks via Bayesian Ablation: Introduction

 We begin by defining the distribution over ablation masks and its relationship to the model's task performance.
-Next, we demonstrate the utility of our method by applying it to the Integrated Semantics and Control (ISC) model \cite{giallanza2024integrated}, a simple feed-forward multitask neural network trained on human-rated semantic data designed to investigate emergent semantic cognition in context-switching scenarios.
+Next, we demonstrate our approach by applying it to the Integrated Semantics and Control (ISC) model \citep{giallanza2024integrated}, a simple feed-forward multitask neural network trained on human-rated semantic data designed to investigate emergent semantic cognition in context-switching scenarios.
 We selected the ISC model for its alignment with human responses on measures such as context similarity and for its architectural simplicity, which facilitates the application and validation of novel methods.
-Using this model, we highlight several information-theoretic analyses enabled by our probabilistic formulation of task representations to quantify network properties such as distributedness of task representations and their manifold complexity, and task representational similarity.
-We also demonstrate a reverse inference approach that infers the task from the activated representational units as a method to measure polysemanticity.
-Finally, we discuss the limitations of our method and outline potential future directions to address them.
+Using this model, we first analyze the exact AMD to characterize several representational properties, including distributedness, manifold complexity, task representational similarity, and task polysemanticity through reverse inference.
+We then introduce an approximation method that reduces the computational cost of estimating the full AMD.
+Finally, we discuss the limitations of our method and outline potential directions for future work.